-One of the most common questions I get asked is “How much does it cost to make an app?”
+One of the most common questions we get asked is “How much does it cost to make an app?”

-The answer is that it depends – there isn’t an average cost of app development.
-“It depends” isn’t the most helpful of answers, so in this article I explain 9 different factors which influence app development cost, including features, platforms, external services and server costs.
+The answer is that “it depends” – there isn’t an average cost of app development.
+“It depends” isn’t the most helpful of answers, so in this article we explain 9 different factors which influence app development cost, including features, platforms, external services and server costs.

 1. Features and Functionality

 What functionality does the app have?
 What does it need to do, and what services does it need to achieve this?